YngMiinLoke/SleepAnnotate/README.md

 ### How to use this script

-You will need to provide four csv files as input to the *Step2_SleepAnnotate.R*
+You will need to extract individual epoch files from the Actigraphy scoring software.
+You will also need to provide four csv files as input to the *Step2_SleepAnnotate.R*

 1. NocSleep_Timestamp.csv
 2. Nap_Timestamp.csv